elu-lab/matcha_tts_e/README.md

 - 🤗 Logger: **[`wandb`](https://kr.wandb.ai/)** (More comfortable and easy access)
 - :fire: [`[Pytorch-Hub]NVIDIA/HiFi-GAN`](https://pytorch.org/hub/nvidia_deeplearningexamples_hifigan/): used as a vocoder.

-## Limitations:
-Encountered some unexpected errors when trying to run for training.
-I managed to solve the problem, but I failed to run for multi-gpu training.
-Instead of multi-gpu training, I could run for a single-gpu training.
-I also wanted multi-gpu training, but I don't have enough time for this.
-When I tried this at first, I got this message with training stoppped:

-> *"child process with pid <number> terminated with code -11. forcefully terminating all other processes to avoid zombies 🧟"*

-I'll write the CLI-command for multi-gpu training in the `Train` section.

 ## Dataset
 - [LJSpeech](https://keithito.com/LJ-Speech-Dataset/)
   - `Language`: English :us: